March for the Future of Provincial New Zealand

 Rural NZ has had a gutsful

-OUR PURPOSE: To demonstrate and communicate that we will not be ridden over roughshod by a political agenda which shows no regard for genuine community wellbeing or genuine democratic consultation.
+OUR PURPOSE: We mached to demonstrate and communicate that we will not be ridden over roughshod by a political agenda which shows no regard for genuine community wellbeing or genuine democratic consultation.
 The rural sector is being excluded from critical policy making decisions at the same time that anti farming lobbyists are being ushered in.
 We are calling the Government out.
 We deserve a level playing field and a fair go.

 A FAIR GO.
 That’s all NZ Farming communities are asking for.

 We are the men and women who grow your food.
 We work in the rain, sun, snow and wind to take care of this land, our animals and families.